Wednesday, June 19, 2024

 Patrick helped him with the brake pads and he tried to clean the rust from the wheels.
 They bought new tyres, and inner tubes and a bicycle repair outfit in a little tin.

-They all came out at play time and laughed at it; to a man – or a boy – they stood there and laughed and then one of them saw the sticker Atomic Flier!
+All came out at play time and laughed at it; to a man – or a boy – they stood there and laughed and then one of them saw the sticker Atomic Flier!

 That was the cue for everybody to laugh; including Finbar; suddenly he thought it was hilarious too.

 The senior school was not as frightening as Finbar had envisaged, in fact he really liked it.
 His school pals got used to his bike, they looked at it with a mixture of mirth and love as they could see the work he and his dad had put into it, and there were lots of new boys from other junior schools in the general area.
-The girls from the junior school had been transferred to a school over the other side of the main road from where he lived and he missed them especially Carol Balmond and Winifred Ecclestone.
-He never ever saw them again and after a little while the marriage to one of them had gone out of his head and since he had the bike, and would wander miles from home, sometimes, and in any case, he had fallen in love with Sofia Tabone.
+The girls from the junior school had been transferred to a school over the other side of the from where he lived and he missed them especially Carol Balmond and Winifred Ecclestone.
+He never ever saw them again and after a little while the marriage to one of them had gone out of his head and since he had the bike, and would wander miles from home, sometimes, and in any case, he had fallen in love with Sofia Taboné.

 She attended a girls' school somewhere else but because he now had a bike he could get to Brighton Road, on the way to school, or back, to gaze upon her beauty and be the recipient of her radiant smile as she walked along.